shopware/docs/guides/hosting/infrastructure/message-queue.md

 ### Admin worker

 ::: warning
 The `transports` option can only be configured with the `low_priority` transport if you are on version 6.5.7.0 or above.
-You must not add the `low_priority` transport in lower versions as the admin worker will fail when it tries to consume a non-existent transport.
+You can't add the `low_priority` transport in lower versions as the admin worker will fail when it tries to consume a non-existent transport.
 :::

 The admin worker, if used, can be configured in the general `shopware.yml` configuration.
 If you want to use the admin worker, you have to specify each transport that was previously configured.
 The poll interval is the time in seconds that the admin worker polls messages from the queue.
 After the poll interval is over, the request terminates, and the Administration initiates a new request.